dagogodboss/nftTokenTask/README.md

 ## Task

-create a contract for erc721 token (you can take templates for base) that will generate nft for creator wallet, nft should include video as media resource and be compatible with opesea (to have ability sell on this marketplace).
+create a contract for erc721 token that will generate nft for creator wallet, nft include images as media resource and is compatible with opesea (to have ability sell on this marketplace).
-Also owner of nft should have ability change nft name (like it was in cryptokitties), price for name change is 0.05 ETH that should be transferred to the initial wallet of the contract creator
+Also owner of nft has ability change nft name (like it was in cryptokitties), price for name change is 0.05 ETH that is be transferred to the initial wallet of the contract creator

 ## Quickstart